uhppoted/uhppoted-dll/doc/csharp.md

 public void AddTask(uint ID, Task task)

-ID    controller serial number task  task class initialised with the task to store on the controller.
+ID    controller serial number task  Task class initialised with the task to store on the controller.

 Throws a UhppotedException if the call failed.
 ```